gotson/komga-website/website/docs/guides/webreader-divina.md

 #### Background color

-You can choose the background color of the reader between white and black.
+You can choose the background color of the reader between white, gray, and black.

 ### Reader specific options: Paged reader